ivanpierre/lambda-ws-c/README.md

 project evolves.
 These types are treated, based on the language definition AND on objects needed to the language management.

-All instances of these types are nodes witch will be managed by the garbage collector.
-The only data that will not be nodes will be the garbage collector itself...
+All instances of these types are nodes witch will be managed by the allocator.

 #### TYPE
 Definition of an AST type.
 These will give :